 White Holly |

-This is an excerpt from my 40 minute immersive soundscape, incorporating CymaScope imagery transcribed from the source audio by John Stuart Reid.
-It was first shown at Islington Arts Factory in April 2017 on the opening night of my solo exhibition How Shall I Get Elephants To Stay.
-And subsequently at Leeds Festival 2019 cinema tent, courtesy of Film Oxford.
+This is an excerpt from my 40-minute immersive soundscape, which incorporates CymaScope imagery transcribed from the source audio by John Stuart Reid.
+It was first presented at the Islington Arts Factory in April 2017 during the opening night of my solo exhibition, How Shall I Get Elephants To Stay, and later showcased at the Leeds Festival 2019 cinema tent, courtesy of Film Oxford.

-Within the Cymascope instrument the surface of pure water offers a kind of super-sensitive membrane and by imprinting sounds onto the liquid surface, unique patterns of sound energy are created for every unique sound.
+Within the CymaScope instrument, the surface of pure water serves as a super-sensitive membrane.
+By imprinting sounds onto the liquid surface, unique patterns of sound energy are created for every distinct sound.

-St Anne's Well is a meditative audio-visual experience designed to enhance an alliance with the natural world.
+St Anne's Well is a meditative audio-visual experience designed to foster a deeper connection with the natural world.

-As the soundscape evolves, various bird calls sing out, while at the still centre is the heron.
-The heron is an enigmatic being richly featured in mythology and folklore.
-For me, herons can be the most beautiful creatures to grace our skies, and whenever I see one I instinctively feel it is a 'good omen;' somehow they chime with me.
-In St Anne's Well, the heron may be both guardian or oracle, but always an enduring presence in our subconscious landscapes.
+As the soundscape unfolds, various bird calls sing out, with the heron at the still centre.
+The heron is an enigmatic creature, deeply rooted in mythology and folklore.
+To me, herons are among the most beautiful beings to grace our skies, and whenever I see one, I instinctively feel it is a "good omen;" somehow, they resonate with me.
+In St Anne's Well, the heron may serve as both guardian and oracle, yet it remains an enduring presence in our subconscious landscapes.

 "Give the bird a gift.
 Open the portal to the Otherworld."

-Ganoderma Applanatum, otherwise known as The Artist’s Conk.
-I found this one growing on a tree next to the well, I didn’t know its name at the time but thought it looked interesting so I took it as a memento.
-It was fed by St Anne’s Well, Wealletune.
-In dreams I roam these grounds and sleep in the water wrapping it around me like a blanket.
-The well is tangible within this bracket fungus which I can now reflect on while I hold it in my hands.
+Ganoderma Applanatum, also known as The Artist’s Conk, caught my eye growing on a tree near the well.
+At the time, I didn’t know its name, but it intrigued me, so I took it as a memento.
+It was nourished by St Anne’s Well, Wealletune.
+In dreams, I wander these grounds and sleep in the water, wrapping it around me like a blanket.
+The well feels tangible within this bracket fungus, which I can now reflect upon as I hold it in my hands.